 Our East Coast Sri Lanka special offer is a great option for those looking to travel between April and October.
-This 11-night tour of Sri Lanka begins with two nights by a rural coconut plantation, then takes you to Kandy, a cultural melting pot known for its artistic heritage, and then to Bandarawela, a town on the south-eastern edge of Sri Lanka’s tea hills which boasts glorious views and walking trails.
-From here, head to Pasikudah, an east coast town with a long, shallow bay, a picturesque and family-friendly spot for swimming and water-sports.
-End with a couple of nights in the Cultural Triangle to visit Sri Lanka’s most iconic historical monuments before a final night by a tranquil lagoon close to the airport.
+This 11-night tour of Sri Lanka begins with two nights by a rural coconut plantation, then takes you to Kandy, a cultural melting pot known for its artistic heritage.
+From here, travel to Wellawaya, a town on the south-eastern edge of Sri Lanka’s tea hills which boasts glorious views and walking trails.
+Afterwards, head north-east to Pasikudah, an east coast town with a long, shallow bay, a picturesque and family-friendly spot for swimming and water-sports.
+End with a couple of nights in the Cultural Triangle to visit Sri Lanka’s most iconic historical monuments before a final night close to the airport.

 - Indulge in exhilarating water-sports in Pasikudah

 - Experience the panoramic views of the southern highlands

 - Explore Kandy’s diverse history and artistic heritage